CloudRail/cloudrail-si-node-sdk/examples/unified-social-login-and-profile/README.md

 ## Prerequisites

 You need to have node.js installed ([get it from here](http://nodejs.org/)) and need to have developer credentials for the services you want to use.
 Instructions on how they can be acquired can be found on our [Unified Social Profile API site](https://cloudrail.com/integrations/interfaces/Profile;platformId=Nodejs;serviceIds=Facebook%2CGitHub%2CGooglePlus%2CHeroku%2CInstagram%2CLinkedIn%2CProductHunt%2CSlack%2CTwitter%2CMicrosoftLive%2CYahoo).
-You also need a CloudRail API key that you can [get fro free here](https://cloudrail.com/signup).
+You also need a CloudRail API key that you can [get here](https://cloudrail.com/signup).

 Install the cloudrail-si node.js SDK by navigating to the project folder in a terminal and executing the command